anujyadav10457/Hospitality_Domain_Power_bi_project/README.md

 # Important
-Hotel_final.pbix is the main project file/
+Hotel_final.pbix is the main project file,
-Other CSV file are data containing file
+CSV file are data containing file and
 **README** file you are just reading bro😅

 # Hotel Revenue Management Dashboard